-Although the court cannot calculate the impact, it should be noted that starting in October, 2017, the Boone Public Defender's Office began placing out of custody defendants on a waitlist for services.
-As of January, 2019, there were more than 640 of these cases.
-Public defenders have entered their appearance in waitlist cases, however, the waitlist continues to grow.
+In October, 2017, the Boone County Public Defender's Office began placing out of custody defendants on a waitlist for services.
+As of December, 2019, there were more than 1,077 of these cases.
+Although the court cannot calculate the impact, the situation has almost certainly impacted the size of ACS administered pretrial release programs.